Think property management companies just collect and cash rent checks? Think again.

 Staying on top of regular maintenance helps control costs and prevents bigger problems from flaring up down the road.
 Your property manager will conduct periodic property inspections in order to (1) fix anything in need of repairs, and (2) ensure the tenants are complying with the lease.

-A larger residential property management company often has an in-house maintenance team and receives preferred pricing and volume-based discounts from vendors, allowing them to pass additional savings on to you.
+A larger residential property management company often has an in-house maintenance team and receives preferred pricing and volume-based discounts from vendors, which usually allows them to pass additional savings on to you.

 This also spares you the stress of searching for a trustworthy repair person.
 Your property manager may already have relationships with proven vendors.